Quantum Leap (1989 TV series)

-Dean Stockwell co-stars as Admiral Al Calavicci, Sam's womanizing, cigar-smoking companion and best friend, who appears to him as a hologram and researches and shapes his opinions of the past.
+Dean Stockwell co-stars as Rear Admiral Al Calavicci, Sam's womanizing, cigar-smoking companion and best friend, who appears only as a hologram.
+Al is able to research the life Sam currently inhabits, providing advice when needed, and he is the only person able to see Sam when Sam has travelled through time.

-The series features a mix of humor, drama, romance, social commentary, and science fiction.
-It was ranked number 19 on TV Guide's "Top Cult Shows Ever" in 2007.
+The series, which combines humor, drama, romance, social commentary, and science fiction, was ranked number 19 on TV Guide's "Top Cult Shows Ever" in 2007.

-A revival series was ordered by NBC, which premiered on September 19, 2022.
+A revival series, following the original show's continuity, ran on NBC from 2022 to 2024.